Culebrita Island

-Isla Culebrita (little Culebra, little snake) is a small, uninhabited island off the eastern coast of Culebra, Puerto Rico and is part of the Puerto Rico Archipielago.
-Together with Cayo Botella off the northwestern point, and Pelá and Pelaita to the west, it belongs to the barrio Fraile of Culebra.
+Culebrita Island (Spanish: Isla Culebrita, meaning "little snake island") is a small, uninhabited island off the eastern coast of the island-municipality of Culebra in the Spanish Virgin Islands, administratively part of the archipelago of Puerto Rico and geographically part of the archipelago of the Virgin Islands.
+Together with Cayo Botella off the northwestern point, and Pelá and Pelaita to the west, Culebrita belongs to the barrio Fraile of the main island of Culebra.
 It is a nature reserve and is part of the Culebra National Wildlife Refuge.
 The island is home to Culebrita Lighthouse, one of the oldest lighthouses in the Caribbean.
 Culebrita is only accessible by private boat from the main island of Culebra.

 Geography

 Culebrita is a coral island approximately 1 mile in length and a tourist spot.
 It is roughly y-shaped with three branches extending from the island's center.
 Punta del Este is the easternmost landmass of the Commonwealth of Puerto Rico.

 There are six beaches on Culebrita, the chief one being Playa Tortuga (Turtle Beach) on the north side of the island.
 The beach is named for the many sea turtles that use the beach for breeding grounds and the surrounding waters for grazing.
 Sea turtles Tina and Ike call Playa Tortuga home.
 The other two large beaches are Trash Beach and West Beach.
 Because Trash Beach is located on the windward side of the island, debris is often blown onto this beach.
 This is how the beach gets its name.
 West Beach is where the water taxis from Culebra Island dock.

 There are also large tidal pools on the east side of the island where people lounge as if they were large baths.
 The pools trap small sea life at low tide.
 The west side of the island contains two lagoons.
 The Culebrita Reef lays off the southern coast of the island.